xenago/nix-scripts/containers/README.md

     docker-compose rm -s -v my-container

+### Open an interactive shell in a running container

+    docker exec -it container-name sh

-### Get a shell into an image with entrypoint/cmd
+### Start a container with an interactive shell

+Most of the time, this should work:

+    docker run --rm --it container/image:latest sh

+Note: the `--rm` flag will clean up and delete the container when it exists; omit that to keep it listed in e.g. `docker ps -a`.

+### Bypass entrypoint/cmd when running

-Sometimes images are stubborn and annoying to just get a simple shell running, but this usually works:
+Sometimes images are stubborn and annoying to just get a simple interactive root shell running, but this usually works:

-    docker run --rm -it --entrypoint /bin/sh cloverdx/cloverdx-server:6.7.1 -c sh
+    docker run --rm -it -u root --entrypoint /bin/sh container/image:latest -c sh

 ## Docker Compose notes